 Way B: Backup system to other location - system backup image file can be saved to any other location, such as an internal secondary disk, an external hard drive, or a removable USB flash drive, etc.

 If you choose Way A, please follow the instruction below:

-- The partitions in grey (e.g. F: partition) cannot be selectable, since their unused space is not enough to make a recovery partition.
-The selected partition (D: partition) will be highlighted.
+The partitions in grey cannot be selectable, since their unused space is not enough to make a recovery partition.
+The selected partition (C: partition) will be highlighted.

-- If there is already enough unallocated space on the system disk, the program will automatically select it to make a factory recovery partition.
-In other words, this step will be skipped, and the program will directly enter to the next step.
+If there is already enough unallocated space on the system disk, the program will automatically select it to make a factory recovery partition.

 If you choose Way B, please follow the instruction below to backup system: